AliceThorn/feed-reader---P5/README.md

 Write a test that ensures the menu changes visibility when the menu icon is clicked:
 This test checks that on click of the menu icon the menu is shown and then disabled on a second click.
 In app.js .menu-icon-link uses toggle class to add and remove the .menu-hidden class.

 Two tests will be required in this test suite.
-One to show that .menu-hidden is false using .hasClass so menu is hidden. and one to show that .menu-hidden is true using .hasClass so menu is visible.
+One to show that .menu-hidden is false using .hasClass so menu is visible.
+One to show that .menu-hidden is true using .hasClass so menu is hidden.

 A new test suite called 'Initial Entries' was created.